 - 1. unconditional admission to the College. - 2.
-Health Sciences information Session Attendance Verification.
-See Health Sciences Information Session information at www.suscc.edu. - 3. applicants to be at least 18 years of age (Alabama Regulations for Control of Radiation Rule 420-3-03 (6), "Occupational Radiation Dose Limits: States that all occupational workers employing ionizing radiation must be at least 18 years of age.) - 4. minimum of 2.5 cumulative GPA for students with previous college work; or minimum of 2.5 high school GPA for students without prior college work (GED acceptable in lieu of high school GPA).
-Minimum 2.0 gpa at Southern Union. - 5. official score on Admission Test (A). - 6. applicant to be eligible for placement into English 101, Math 100, and meet College reading requirement. - 7. applicant to be in good standing with the college. - 8. applicant meets the Essential Functions required for Radiologic Technology Programs. - submission of application packet for the Radiologic Technology Program by application deadline.
+Health Sciences Information Session Attendance Verification.
+See Health Sciences Information Session information at www.suscc.edu. - 3. applicants to be at least 18 years of age (Alabama Regulations for Control of Radiation Rule 420-3-03 (6), "Occupational Radiation Dose Limits: States that all occupational workers employing ionizing radiation must be at least 18 years of age.) - 4. minimum of 2.5 cumulative GPA calculated on the last 24 semester credit hours of completed college coursework. - 5. official score on Admission Test (A2). - 6. applicant to be eligible for placement into English 101, Math 100, and meet College reading requirement. - 7. applicant to be in good standing with the college. - 8. applicant meets the Essential Functions required for Radiologic Technology Programs. - 9. submission of application packet for the Radiologic Technology Program by application deadline.